RU09342/lab-6taking-control-over-your-embedded-life-nick-squared/Precision Control/README.md

 <img src="https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-nick-squared/blob/master/Assets/R2R-zoom.png" width="300">
 R2R Triangle Wave Zoomed In

-The signal not only looks like a triangle wave form, but it also has similair FFT Harmonics as a true triangle wave.
+As seen in the image below the signal not only looks like a triangle wave form, but it also has similair FFT Harmonics as a true triangle wave.
 <img src="https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-nick-squared/blob/master/Assets/R2R%20FFT.png" width="300">
 R2R Triangle Wave with FFT